How to Choose the Best Fertility Clinic [Your Questions Answered]

 #5: Society of Assisted Reproductive Technologies Certified

-Most fertility clinics are more than happy to talk about their success rates, but make sure to ask about what are their success rates around any specific areas that you feel will impact you, like success rates in our age group or dealing with IVF patients with PCOS for example.
+Most fertility clinics are more than happy to talk about their success rates, but make sure to ask about their success rates around any specific areas that will impact you specifically, like success rates in your age group or dealing with IVF patients with PCOS for example.

-Just as success rates matter, the number of cycles it took to get the live birth matter as well.
-Are those live births connected to multiple embryos implanted to yield the higher live birth rate?
-Asking how many embryo transfer cycles did it take for IVF to be successful is a key question to ask.
-You should look for a fertility clinic that has the highest success rate with the lower number of cycles.
+Just as success rates matter, so does the number of cycles it took to get the live birth.
+Are those live births connected to multiple implanted embryos to yield the higher live birth rate?
+Asking how many embryo transfer cycles it took for IVF to succeed is a key question to ask.
+You should look for a fertility clinic that has a high success rate with a low number of cycles.